Human Conditional Reasoning in Answer Set Programming: Human Conditional Reasoning in ASP

 \subsection{DC Completion}

 We next introduce a framework for reasoning by denying the consequent (DC) in ASP.
-There are two ways for negating a literal---one is using explicit negation and the other is using default negation.
-Accordingly, there are two ways of completing a program for the purpose of reasoning by DC. \begin{definition}[DC completion]\rm Let $\Pi$ be a program.
-For each rule $r\in\Pi$ of the form:
+There are two ways for negating a literal -- one is using explicit negation and the other is using default negation.
+Accordingly, there are two ways of completing a program for the purpose of reasoning by DC.